 What do we do?

-- We hold a programme of monthly indoor meetings throughout the winter months in the Greater Birmingham area, consisting of presentations and discussions on a variety of molinological topics.
+- We hold a programme of monthly indoor meetings in the Greater Birmingham area, from October to April, consisting of presentations and discussions on a variety of molinological topics.

 - We publish a Newsletter that is distributed free to our members three times per year.

 - We publish a Journal called “Wind & Water Mills” once per year in the Springtime.
 It contains articles based on original research.
 It is distributed free to our members but is also sold to non-members and has a wide circulation.

 - Sometimes, when suitable material is available, we publish books or booklets on molinological topics in addition to our Journal.